-During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-The children in year 6 reported that they feel safe and happy in school and know what to do if they have any concerns about their safety or wellbeing.
-However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.
+During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance issued by the Department of Education.
+However, owing to action sort of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.
+During the inspection, inspectors met with a group of year 6 children; they were confident, polite and courteous; know what to do and who to speak to if they are concerned about their safety and well-being.